Glycyrrhiza glabra, Family: Fabaceae

 Note that this section reports on claims that have not yet been proved through studies.

 Licorice has been linked with a wide range of claims.
-It may help the following issues:
+It may help:

 Ease a cough and bronchitis